-How to find startup advisors
+- How to find and choose startup advisors

-How to approach the conversation about equity
+- How to talk to an advisor about equity

 - The advisor’s domain of expertise